buildbuddy-io/buildbuddy/docs/remote-bazel-introduction.md

 If your GitHub repo is private, you must first link it at https://app.buildbuddy.io/workflows/ to authorize the remote runner to access it.

+### Custom Docker images

+If you'd like to specify a custom Docker image for the remote runner, you can use the `--container_image` flag.
+Be aware of the following requirements when using a custom image:

+- By default, the remote runner assumes a non-root user named `buildbuddy` is provisioned on the runner.
+  - Either make sure your image has a provisioned user named `buildbuddy`, or specify a custom user with `--runner_exec_properties=dockerUser=myUser`.
+- Images are expected to be prefixed with `docker://`.
+  - Ex. `docker://gcr.io/flame-public/rbe-ubuntu20-04-workflows:latest`

 ### Private Docker images

 If you would like the remote runner to start from a private container image, you